johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 ## Detecting Ambiguity

 For this CoffeeScript subset we've seen that it's possible to build an understanding of evaluation and typing that provides more information than the evaluation result or the fixed type of a individually.
-Capturing that extra infomation a term can be represented by a triple `(S, E, T)`, where `S` is the syntax string of the term, `E` is the evalutation derivation, and `T` is the type derivation.
+Capturing that extra information a term can be represented by a triple `(S, E, T)`, where `S` is the syntax string of the term, `E` is the evaluation derivation, and `T` is the type derivation.
 This triple can be used to determine whether two terms will cause confusion.

-One approach would be to first compare the `S` values for two triples and then determinine if the `E` and `T` values match.
-Terms with "similar" `S` values but different `E` or `T` values might be ambigous and could be flagged for review.
+One approach would be to first compare the `S` values for two triples and then determine if the `E` and `T` values match.
+Terms with "similar" `S` values but different `E` or `T` values might be ambiguous and could be flagged for review.
 Using the [Levenshtein Distance](http://en.wikipedia.org/wiki/Levenshtein_distance) to keep the calculation for similarity simple:

 <div class="center">
   <img src="/assets/images/diagrams/cs-dist.png"></img>